RenqiChen/Genomic-Selection/README.md

 ## Usage

-You can simply follow the instructions in the notebooks to run HiKER-SGG experiments:
+You can simply follow the instructions in the notebooks to train and evaluate:

 ``bash distributed_train.sh``.